Three offers Pay As You Go ‘Data Packs’ with inclusive roaming in 71 destinations, 5G coverage, and Three+ rewards.

 Three Pay As You Go Features

-With Go Roam, you’ll be able to use your mobile phone at no extra cost in 71 destinations.
-This includes most European countries, as well as other destinations further afield (including the USA, Australia, New Zealand, Brazil, and more).
+In our opinion, one of the biggest benefits of getting a Pay As You Go SIM card from Three is the fact that you’ll be able to use it at no extra cost in 71 worldwide destinations.
+This includes most European countries, as well as destinations further afield like the USA, Australia, New Zealand, Brazil, Singapore, and more.

 Three+ Rewards